-STI The NPAT hurdle under the STI is the annual budget set by the Board at the start of the financial year and serves two purposes: Achieving budgeted NPAT is the gate-opener in order for the STI pool to be funded.
-Once the gate-opener is achieved, budgeted NPAT metric represents 30 per cent of the CEO's individual targets.
-The majority of the individual targets represent strategic milestones designed to support the achievement of NPAT growth in the medium to long-term.
-LTI The LTI gate-opener is a minimum ROE of 16 per cent.
-If the minimum ROE is achieved, a compound annual growth rate (CAGR) of NPAT over three years of a minimum 8 and a maximum 11 per cent represents 50 per cent of the vesting conditions for performance rights granted under the FY2022-24 and FY2023-25 LTI schemes, and a CAGR of NPAT over three years of a minimum 6 and a maximum 9 per cent represents 50 per cent of the vesting conditions for performance rights granted under the FY2024-26 LTI schemes.
-The remaining 50 per cent will vest subject to a minimum median and maximum top quartile TSR performance relative to the ASX200 excluding materials and energy shares.
+- The LTI gate-opener is a minimum ROE of 16 per cent. - If the minimum ROE is achieved, a compound annual growth rate (CAGR) of NPAT over three years of a minimum 8 and a maximum 11 per cent represents 50 per cent of the vesting conditions for performance rights granted under the FY2022-24 and FY2023-25 LTI schemes, and a CAGR of NPAT over three years of a minimum 6 and a maximum 9 per cent represents 50 per cent of the vesting conditions for performance rights granted under the FY2024-26 LTI scheme. - The remaining 50 per cent will vest subject to a minimum median and maximum top quartile TSR performance relative to the ASX200 excluding materials and energy shares.